“Anxiety And Massage Therapy”

 other tips for living with anxiety

-Feeling fear or anxiety is part of our life.
-It can help prevent future accidents or diseases.
-If the strong negative emotions suddenly attack us, we will be in panic.
-Design your time to feel what you are worried about, and turn the negative thoughts into positive ones.
+Feeling anxiety is a part of life.
+It can help prevent future accidents or illnesses.
+Practice to design your time to feel what you are worried about and turn the negative thoughts into positive ones.

 Look for triggers.